booleangate/getting-started-with-gulp-and-browserify/README.md

 ## Git Hooks

 * `pre-commit` – Makes sure that automatically built application bundles are not checked in.
 Bundles must be built normally (with `gulp` or `gulp build`).
 Bundles built automatically with Watching necessarily contain full absolute path information that shouldn't be committed.

+# Installing

+Simply clone this repository and then run

+    npm install

+Once the install is complete, you can run the full gulp build with

+    gulp